usaid-cs/yesterday-i-learned/random.md

 1. [Kentucky, Massachusetts, Pennsylvania, and Virginia][wikipedia 127] use the official title of Commonwealth rather than State.
 1. [Make intuitive design decisions][medium 3] when making an app.
 No one finds cryptic icons and hidden navigation useful.
 1. [NASA had almost achieved 100% code quality](http://www.fastcompany.com/28121/they-write-right-stuff) at 1/420000 E/LoC.
 Perfect software may be possible.
 Don't give up!
-1. On fuel octane rating: Most countries use MON, US uses RON/MON average, which results in a lower number.
-MON 91 is the US 87.
 1. Why do Matthew, Mark, John, and Luke have so much in common?
 Supposing if a [Q source][wikipedia 128] was supplying such information to Matthew and Luke, then it would explain most of it.
 1. *Gospel* doesn't just mean any book in the New Testament; a gospel is an account describing the life, death, and resurrection of Jesus of Nazareth.
-1. The [Criterion of embarrassment][wikipedia 129] says that the author (God/Jesus) wouldn't write something embarrassing about himself, therefore the Bible's accounts are probably true.
 1. All features have bugs until people stop complaining about them.
 1. [State modification is the root of all evil][abdulapopoola]: don't ever write code that modifies state unless specified otherwise.
 1. You can't (or couldn't) [self serve gasoline in Oregon][mentalfloss], citing fire hazards.